Module Catalogue 2026/27

 Intended Knowledge Outcomes

 The module will introduce students to key concepts in Memory Studies and to current debates around memory in different global contexts.
-Students will gain knowledge in the cultural dimensions of memory and intangible heritage as well as consideration of intercultural communication and language diversity.
-They will also have the opportunity to engage in creative work to develop a new site of conscience.
+Students will gain knowledge in the cultural dimensions of memory at the local, national and transnational level, as well as consideration of intercultural communication and language diversity.
+Students will be able to put their knowledge into practice through a workshop with a professional working in the non-governmental/cultural sector.

 Intended Skill Outcomes

-The module provides encounters for students with research and with the real world through partnerships.
-Employability skills will be embedded in the module, including skills-based training on dialogue in situations of conflict (led by Linda Norris from the ICSC).
+The module provides encounters for students with research and with the real world through partnerships, with the opportunity to reflect on how their graduate skills translate to a wide range of professional settings.
+Employability skills will be embedded in the module, including skills-based training on constructive dialogue (led by Linda Norris from Creative Futures).

 Students on the module will also have the opportunity to apply for the ICSC summer internships, which are run as part of the Newcastle-ICSC partnership.